Storyflow Logo

 What is an AI visual workspace in simple terms?

 It is a canvas where you arrange your work in space and an AI assistant can read the whole board as context.
 You build the project visually, and the AI helps from what is actually on the canvas instead of from a blank prompt that does not know your project.
+The short test is the Three-Legged Test: a spatial canvas, AI that reads it, and memory that persists.

 How is an AI visual workspace different from ChatGPT?

 ChatGPT is an AI chat tool: it answers one prompt at a time and does not durably hold your project.
 An AI visual workspace keeps your project on a persistent canvas that the AI reads as context.
 The short version is that ChatGPT is great for a single question, and an AI visual workspace is built for a whole project that lasts weeks.
+In Three-Legged terms, ChatGPT has the intelligence leg but not the canvas or the persistent-memory leg.

 Is an AI visual workspace the same as a digital whiteboard?

 No. A digital whiteboard gives you the canvas for humans to look at, but the AI either is not there or cannot read the board.
 An AI visual workspace adds AI that uses the canvas as its source material, so the board is a thinking surface for the AI too, not just a picture for people.
+A whiteboard passes one leg of the Three-Legged Test; an AI visual workspace passes all three.

 What can you use an AI visual workspace for?

 Ideation, research and synthesis, project planning, visual mapping (mind maps, concept maps, storyboards), and developing rough ideas into briefs or outlines.
 The common thread is project-shaped creative or strategic work with many parts that resist a single document.
+If the work fits in one clean linear doc, you probably do not need the canvas.

 Is Storyflow an AI visual workspace?